-While the Transition to College is one of my areas of expertise, I think a better description is the whole transition to adulthood.
-There are a lot of changes during this time, a lot of emotions, and a lot of “Where am I going and who am I” answers to be found.
+While the transition to college is one of my areas of expertise, I think a better description is the whole transition to adulthood.
+There are a lot of changes during this time, a lot of emotions, and a lot of “Where am I going and who am I?” answers to be found.
 Drugs, alcohol, self-harm, numbing behaviors, depression, panic, eating disorders… but also self-reflection, growth, problem-solving, movement, empowerment, and knowledge.

 Possibly, they have been to many therapists, and they tell me what they want to focus on, or perhaps the client arrives nervous and unsure and doesn’t know what to say.
 I help them figure it out pretty quickly.
-Sometimes the appointment is triggered by a life event, or by a relationship, or perhaps even by a behavior (an addiction, a disorder, etc.).
+Sometimes, the appointment is triggered by a life event, or by a relationship, or perhaps even by a behavior (an addiction, a disorder, etc.).
 Whatever the reason, I enjoy making each session a progressive step towards something better.

 Couples often begin therapy because things don’t feel safe or good.
 I try to move them towards safety as efficiently as possible.
 Some couples are not in crisis and want to make sure that they continue to do what is working.
-Not as frequent appointments and tweaks to communication can help both partners feel more secure and fulfilled.
+Not-as-frequent appointments and tweaks to communication can help both partners feel more secure and fulfilled.

 I have led multiple support groups in the past, including Transition to College, Social Skills, Divorce, Grief, and Anxiety groups.
-I have led groups based on the work of Brené Brown, including "Daring Way" for teens and adults, and "Rising Strong" for adults.
+I have led groups based on the work of Brené Brown, including "Daring Way" for teens and adults and "Rising Strong" for adults.